Getting Started in a Nutshell

 Test this implementation, for example using the Vue.js app, and see how discounts are displayed in some book titles.

-Sample HTTP Request
+Sample HTTP Requests

 Test the implementation by submitting orders until you see the error messages.
 Create a file called test.http and copy the request into it.